Richie Hebner: Pittsburgh Pirates

-Hebner clubbed nineteen home runs and batted an even .300 in 1972 to help his team cruise to the postseason for the third straight year.
+Hebner hit 19 home runs and batted an even .300 in 1972 to help his team cruise to the postseason for the third straight year.
 He hit a career-high 25 home runs in 1973, the most memorable of which came when the St. Louis Cardinals and Pirates went into extra innings in the first game of a September 3 doubleheader.
-With the two teams battling for first place in the division, Hebner led off the bottom of the thirteenth inning with a walk off inside-the-park home run.
+With the two teams battling for first place in the division, Hebner led off the bottom of the thirteenth inning with a walk-off inside-the-park home run.

-Both teams would eventually succumb the division to the New York Mets in 1973, but they would again find themselves in a tight race in 1974.
+Both teams would eventually surrender the division to the New York Mets in 1973, but they would again find themselves in a tight race in 1974.
 Hebner hit a three-run home run off Cardinals closer Al Hrabosky at Three Rivers Stadium on September 19 to carry his team to an 8-6 victory.
 Four days later, his team would travel to St. Louis.
 The Pirates' Jim Rooker and Cardinals' Lynn McGlothen both pitched masterfully, as the game headed into extra innings scoreless.
 In the top of the tenth, Hebner drove in Miguel Dilone for the only run of the game.
 They would go on to win the division by a game and a half over the Cards.

 After batting a career low .246, and seeing a dropoff in every offensive category in 1975, Hebner's salary was cut by the Pirates for 1976.
 Hebner was unhappy with his club's decision, and made his feelings known to the fans and media.
 Coupled with an abysmal month of May (.149 batting average, 5 RBI), this landed Hebner square in the crosshairs of Pirates fans and sports writers.
 After hovering in the low .200s for most of the 1976 season, he rebounded with an excellent month of September to bring his season average to .249 with eight home runs and 51 RBIs (both even further dropoffs from the previous season).
 Needing a change in scenery, Hebner opted to play out his contract and become a free agent at the end of the season.
 Pirates general manager Pete Peterson attempted to dissuade Hebner from signing with another team, and offered to match any dollar offer he received elsewhere.
 Regardless, Hebner signed with the division rival Philadelphia Phillies.